-All work not turned in on time will have an automatic reduction in value to 50% of its full value.
+All work not turned in on time will automatically reduce the value to 50% of its total value.
 Exceptions to this will be as per University Policy concerning absences from class.
-It is student's responsibility to take quiz and submit assignment by due date or the date administered them.
-Instructor is NOT responsible for reminding a student about missed quiz, assignment or exam.
-If you know a quiz/assignment/exam will be late for a valid reason, inform your instructor in advance to avoid unnecessary penalty.
+It is the student's responsibility to take quizzes and submit assignments by the due date or the date administered them.
+The instructor is NOT responsible for reminding students about missed quizzes, assignments, or exams.
+If you know a quiz/assignment/exam will be late for a valid reason, inform your instructor in advance to avoid unnecessary penalties.